gaucho-plugins/payment-page-free/readme.txt

 * Put the power of online payments in your hands and make your end-user experience a breeze so you can maximize sales and conversions.

 ## 🛠️ FULLY CUSTOMIZABLE VIA ELEMENTOR WIDGET
-* Customize every design detail of your payment page with supported page builders and our payment form widget.
-[ELEMENTOR SUPPORTED - MORE COMING SOON!]
+* Customize every design detail of your payment page with our powerful [Elementor widget](https://payment.page/integrations/elementor/).
+More page builders coming soon!

 ## 🔒 SECURE & RELIABLE UX
 * Implement the best security practices to protect your customers along with the most reliable way to use a payment form.
 The form is 100% 3D Secure SCA compatible.